SyniaLouis/Smart_Locker_Startup_Idea/README.md

 # Shipmates SmartLocker

-Frontend demo được triển khai bằng GitHub Pages.
+Frontend demo for a smart locker in startup competition deployed on GitHub Pages.